dylanwishner/aevum/README.md

 `aevum 10 -u -r 2`

 ## Installation
+Aevum can be installed via cargo:

+`$ cargo install aevum`

+Pre-built binaries are available [here](https://github.com/dylanwishner/aevum/releases), but these binaries are cross-compiled and typically aren't tested.

-Precompiled binaries are not yet available.
-You can compile the project from source if your machine has [Rust](https://www.rust-lang.org/tools/install).
+Alternatively, you can compile the project from source if your machine has [Rust](https://www.rust-lang.org/tools/install).
 ```
 $ git clone https://github.com/dylanwishner/aevum.git